Filtering in Blazor Pivot Table Component

 NOTE

-When all the above filtering options are disabled via code-behind, then the filter icon would be disabled in the field list or grouping bar UI.
+When all filtering options are disabled programmatically, the filter icon will not appear in the field list or grouping bar interface.

 Member filtering